Nicholas Kenyon: Education and career

-Educated at St Bede's College, Manchester, Kenyon played bassoon with Stockport Youth Orchestra, before going up to read history at Balliol College, Oxford.
+Educated at St Bede's College, Manchester, Kenyon played bassoon with Stockport Youth Orchestra, before studying history at Balliol College, Oxford.

 After university, he worked for the English Bach Festival, and as a freelance writer on music.
 From 1979 to 1982 he was a music critic for The New Yorker.
 He then returned to the UK as the music critic for The Times, then chief music critic of The Observer.
 He was music editor of The Listener and editor of the journal Early Music.

 In 1992, he was appointed Controller, BBC Radio 3 and Director of the BBC Proms from the 1996 season, his title changing in 2000 to Controller BBC Proms, Live Events and Television Classical Music.
 In February 2007 he was announced as the new managing director of the Barbican Centre in the City of London, in succession to Sir John Tusa, a post he took up in October 2007, remaining until September 2021, when he became opera critic of The Telegraph and a Visiting Scholar at the Faculty of Music of Cambridge University.

 Kenyon has been a member of the Board of Arts Council England, and previously of the Board of English National Opera, a Governor of the Guildhall School of Music and Drama, a member of the Arts and Humanities Research Council, a member of English Heritage's Blue Plaques Panel, a Trustee of the Dartington Hall Trust, a member of the Dartington International Summer School Foundation and a Patron of Spode Music Week.
 He is also a Fellow of the Radio Academy (FRA).